SeiryuZ/HemeWeb/proposal/README.md

  each iteration of the software.
 Preventing the chance of having nothing to show at the end of the project.
 Second, is the fact that I have to rely on external parties for evaluation.
-Part of the evaluation of the proposed system will consists of inviting external parties to run some tasks.
+Part of the evaluation of the proposed system will consist of inviting external parties to run some tasks.
 I have to make sure that testers can do the test in the allocated period.
-Scheduling will be a challenge, and invitation to do testings should be send few weeks in advance.
+Scheduling will be a challenge, and invitation to do testings should be sent few weeks in advance.

 ## VI.
 Output